jjvanzon/Circular-Language-Spec/spec/classes.md

 ## Using a Class Like an Object

-A class might be referenced like an *object*, using an *object* line / object references to the class:
+A class might be referenced like an *object*, using an *object line*.
+That establishes an *object reference to a class*:

 <img src="images/Classes.012.png" width="200" />